What If You Regret Becoming a Doctor?

 It means you’re human.

-And it means something in you deserves to be heard.
+And most of all, it means something in you deserves to be heard.

 Regret doesn’t always mean you want to leave.